DavisJP/OpenWeatherMapApp/README.md

 ### Configuration ###

-- This project requires Android Studio 3.0.1
+- This project requires Android Studio 4.1 or above
-- Build with target SDK 26 and minimum API 19 (KitKat)
+- Build with target SDK 30 and minimum API 19 (KitKat)

 ### What could be done with more time ###